SAFAL-TIWARI/LearnFlow/CHATBOT_README.md

 # LearnFlow AI Chatbot

-A professional, responsive AI chatbot for the LearnFlow educational website that provides intelligent responses to student queries using OpenAI's GPT models.
+A professional, responsive AI chatbot for the LearnFlow educational website that provides intelligent responses to student queries using Google's Gemini API.

 ## Overview

 The LearnFlow Chatbot is a floating widget that appears in the bottom-right corner of the website.
-It allows users to ask questions and get AI-powered responses using OpenAI's GPT-3.5 and GPT-4 models.
+It allows users to ask questions and get AI-powered responses using Google's Gemini Pro model.

 ## Features